NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-3.1.md

 * Project.json support for Windows UWP and ASP.NET 5 support
 * Transitive package installation

-Description and definition of these features can be found in the [NuGet documentation](http://docs.nuget.org/Consume/ProjectJson-Intro)
+Description and definition of these features can be found elsewhere in the documentation.

 ### Deprecated